 Sample CAMB Parameter file

 Below is the sample parameter file supplied with CAMB.
 This sample file provides most of the configuration documentation supplied with the program.
-An excerpt from the readme file describing scaling and normalization is provided below the parameter file.

 #Parameters for CAMB